RSPCA South Australia is governed by a Board of Directors.

 Ms. Jill Bottrall

 Jill Bottrall began her career as a newspaper and radio journalist based in Central Australia, Sydney, Darwin and Melbourne.
 She spent 23 years working in Government and Opposition in Victoria and South Australia, 17 years of which was as senior media adviser and Deputy Chief of Staff to former SA Premier Mike Rann.
 As a policy adviser, she managed several key portfolios for the Premier at varying times including defence, Federal/State relations (COAG), the arts, tourism and major events, higher education, transport, and was given special responsibility for zoos given her passion for animals.
 Since 2012 she has operated her own consultancy that specialises in strategic communications, government relations and lobbying.
 She serves on an Advisory Board for a major property group and a communications advisory panel for University of SA.
 Jill is a regular commentator on politics and current affairs for radio and TV.
-She also serves as South Australia’s nominee on the Board of RSPCA Australia and is a member of RSPCA SA’s Finance, Audit and Risk Sub-Committee and is on the Marketing and Business Development Working Group.
+Jill is a member of RSPCA South Australia Nominations committee, the Animal Welfare Policy committee, and the Finance, Audit and Risk committee.
 Jill is proudly owned by a 16 year old tabby and two rescued rabbits.